 “Cave of Forgotten Dreams” –

-Werner Herzog‘s unique and unforgettable documentary takes us on a tour of the world’s earliest known art gallery.
+Werner Herzog‘s unique and unforgettable documentary film takes us on a tour of the world’s earliest known art gallery.
 In “Cave of Forgotten Dreams” we are lead into an almost inaccessible cave in southern France which contains truly astonishing and wonderful paintings created by our ancestors 30,000 years ago.

 “Mouthpiece of the Gods” –